LanternD/en.dlyang.me/_posts/2018-06-15-quectel-uemonitor-instructions.md

 # About

 UEMonitor is a software developed by Quectel.
-It uses the `messages.xml` file coming with the UE firmware to decode and format the debug messages from the Quectel UE.
+It uses the `messages.xml` file coming with the UE firmware to decode and formats the debug messages from the Quectel UE.

 To the best of my knowledge, this software is only mentioned in some documents, but is not really publicly available.
-My UEMonitor version is **v3.17.0.13**.
+My UEMonitor version is **v3.17.0.13** (2018.12.07 update: My latest version became **3.22.0.14**).
 If you want a copy, you could send me an email (lanternd1028 at gmail).
 Or you can directly ask Quectel support for the latest version.

 The `messages.xml` decoder file is device-specific.
 For example, if you want to view the log from BC95, then you need the `messages.xml` for BC95.
 Usually the decoder also depends on firmware version.
 However, I haven't tried to decode the log with a different version decoder yet, so I don't have a conclusion here.